Interested in joining the ever-growing YES! network? Find all the information you need below!

 Complete and Submit Your Team Registration Form

-To register, please complete the YES!
-Team Registration Form.
-Either scan and e-mail or print and mail the form to the address listed on the form.
+To register, please complete the online YES!
+Team Registration Form, OR scan and e-mail or print and mail the form to the address listed on the form.
 Each region of the state has a slightly different registration form to fill out.
-Please contact us (email@example.com) if you aren’t sure which form to fill out.
+Please contact us ([email protected]) if you aren’t sure which form to fill out.

 - Prairie Wood ELC YES!
-Team Registration Form If you are in the Central part of the state (coordinated by Taylor Templer of Prairie Woods Environmental Learning Center).
+Team Registration Form if you are located in Western or Central Minnesota (coordinated by Jasmine Nieto of Prairie Woods Environmental Learning Center)

 - Ney Nature Center YES!
-Team Registration Form If you are in the Southern part of the state (coordinated by Ney Nature Center).
+Team Registration Form if you are located in the Southern or Northeastern Minnesota (coordinated by Deb Groebner of Ney Nature Center)

 Frequently Asked Questions